 Contractors must be licensed to obtain permits.

-Typically for trade permits (mechanical, electrical, and plumbing) that don’t require project review, a permit can be processed the day it is received.
+Typically for trade permits (mechanical, electrical, and plumbing) that don’t require project review, can be processed the day it is received.

 Building permit applications may take up to 7 to 10 days for review.

 - The cost of every permit varies.
-Building permits are based on construction value and trade permits are based on the Line Items shown on this website
+Building permits are based on construction value.
+Trade permits are based on the Line Items shown on this website

 - The exceptions: Re-roofs are $55; Swimming Pools are $75 for above-ground and $150 for in-ground